 Providing cultural context for Canada's First Peoples

-Explore a rich cultural legacy embodied in artifacts devoted to travel, subsistence, family life, the spiritual world, and artistic expressions.
+Explore a rich cultural legacy embodied in objects devoted to travel, subsistence, family life, the spiritual world, and artistic expressions.
 Space devoted to rotating exhibitions brings First Peoples' contemporary works into focus and multimedia spaces allow visitors to hear and savour their rich oral culture.
 Included is a circular theatre devoted to the screening of films and live performances by Canada’s First Peoples.
-With more than 1,000 artifacts, up to 80 percent of which are rotated for preservation purposes, this vital gallery will continually feature new displays on different Native peoples.
+With more than 1,000 objects, up to 80 percent of which are rotated for preservation purposes, this vital gallery will continually feature new displays on different Native peoples.

 About the Gallery

 More than 1,000 objects provide a cultural context for Canada's First Peoples and examine the economic and social forces that have influenced Native culture and art.

 Canada, west to the Pacific Ocean, north to the Arctic, east to the Atlantic, with some artifacts from cultures in Alaska and south of the Canada-United States border.